CathalOConnorRH/ewd-api-labs-2023/README.md

 ```bat
 docker run <image_tag> --name <container_name>
 ```
-For the purposes of the demo, the containers for both the frontend, backend and mongodb were hosted on a VPS in linode.
+Prebuilt containers can be dowloaded from `quay.io` using the tags `quay.io/cathaloconnor/ewd-be:latest` for the backend `quay.io/cathaloconnor/ewd-fe:latest` for the frontend

 ## Independent learning.